 If you think you, or someone close to you, is suffering from depression, then it is important to find support as soon as possible.

-Bereavement counselling is designed to help people cope more effectively with the death of a loved one.
+Bereavement counselling is designed to help people move through the stages of bereavement and learn how to cope with the death of a loved one.
 Specifically, bereavement counselling can:

 - offer an understanding of the mourning process

 - explore areas that could potentially prevent you from moving on